Project overview

 The Port Kembla Land Transformation Project is a once-in-a-generation opportunity to unlock 200 hectares of non-operational land.

-BlueScope is proposing to rezone 200 hectares of non-operational land adjacent to the Port Kembla Steelworks, shifting from heavy industrial zoning (IN3) to a Special Enterprise zone (SP4).
-This change will enable a broader mix of uses and facilitate one of the largest industrial land transformation projects in the world.
+Following NSW Government approval, 200 hectares of land adjacent to the Port Kembla Steelworks has been rezoned from heavy industrial (IN3) to a Special Purpose zone (SP4).
+This rezoning enables a broader mix of uses and marks a major milestone in delivering one of the largest industrial land transformation projects in the world.

 The project will pave the way for new industries and position Port Kembla as a national hub for modern manufacturing, clean energy, research, and education.